by Melanie Benson

 But if you add more income to a business that has a profit leak, then you will always have to work a hundred times harder to keep up.
 Ultimately, you are solving the wrong problems in your business.

-You don’t even have to know how to pull this off in the moment.
-Just as I teach in the Own Your Bold Challenge, when you make a decision to experience real profits, and to feel like you are thriving as you grow, your very clever mind starts to see new ways to fulfill on that decision.
+You don’t even have to know how to pull this off at the moment.
+Just as I teach in the Own Your Bold Challenge, when you make a decision to experience real profits and to feel like you are thriving as you grow, your very clever mind starts to see new ways to fulfill that decision.

 Take the time to solidify your foundation before you push for more growth.
 It may FEEL like you are going backwards but truthfully, you are plugging holes so that what you add in doesn’t go down the drain.
 Create a revenue plan (you can even use a tool like the Profit Explosion Toolkit if you need a little help.)